isomerpages/nhg-jsmc/_programs/Track Speakers/Track 2.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Track 2D3: Patient as the Change Agent: Patient to Barista</summary>
+<summary>Track 2D3: Patient As The Change Agent: Patient to Barista</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Work is more than just a source of income.
 It can be a powerful catalyst
 for mental health recovery.
 This session will explore how regaining a worker